dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * [User secrets (Secret Manager)](xref:security/app-secrets) in the Development environment.
 * Environment variables.

-`CreateDefaultBuilder` adds the Command-line Configuration Provider last.
+`CreateDefaultBuilder` adds the Command-line configuration provider last.
 Command-line arguments passed at runtime override configuration set by the other providers.

 `CreateDefaultBuilder` acts when the host is constructed.
 Therefore, command-line configuration activated by `CreateDefaultBuilder` can affect how the host is configured.